 It is against the law for anyone to smoke in a motor vehicle which is carrying anyone under 18 years old (i.e. aged 0-17).

-Under the Smoke-Free Environments Amendment Bill, police will be able to issue an infringement fee (fine) up to $50 from the end of 2021 and, in the meantime will be exercising discretion in terms of giving warnings and education.
+Under the Smoke-Free Environments Amendment Bill, police can issue an infringement fee (fine) up to $50 and, in the meantime will be exercising discretion in terms of giving warnings and education.
 If the case goes to court, they may issue at fine not exceeding $100.